John of Brienne: Fifth Crusade

 John's father-in-law, Leo I of Armenia, died several months before the crusaders seized Damietta.
 He bequeathed his kingdom to his infant daughter, Isabella.
 John and Raymond-Roupen of Antioch (Leo's nephew) questioned the will's legality, each demanding the Armenian Kingdom of Cilicia for themselves.
-In a February 1220 letter, Pope Honorius declared John to be Leo's rightful heir.
+In a February 1220 letter, Honorius III declared John to be Leo's rightful heir.
 Saying that he wanted to assert his claim to Cilicia, John left Damietta for the Kingdom of Jerusalem around Easter 1220.
 Although Al-Mu'azzam's successful campaign the previous year also pressed John to leave Egypt, Jacques de Vitry and other Fifth Crusade chroniclers wrote that he deserted the crusader army.

 Stephanie died shortly after John's arrival.
 Contemporary sources accused John of causing her sudden death, claiming that he severely beat her when he heard that she tried to poison his daughter Isabella.
 Their only son died a few weeks later, ending John's claim to Cilicia.
-Soon after Pope Honorius learned about the deaths of Stephanie and her son, he declared Raymond-Roupen the lawful ruler of Cilicia and threatened John with excommunication if he fought for his late wife's inheritance.
+Soon after Honorius learned about the deaths of Stephanie and her son, he declared Raymond-Roupen the lawful ruler of Cilicia and threatened John with excommunication if he fought for his late wife's inheritance.

 John did not return to the crusaders in Egypt for several months.
 According to a letter from the prelates in the Holy Land to Philip II of France, lack of funds kept John from leaving his kingdom.
 Since his nephew Walter IV was approaching the age of majority, John surrendered the County of Brienne in 1221.
 During John's absence from Egypt, Al-Kamil again offered to restore the Holy Land to the Kingdom of Jerusalem in June 1221; Pelagius refused him.
-John returned to Egypt and rejoined the crusade on 6 July 1221 at the command of Pope Honorius.
+John returned to Egypt and rejoined the crusade on 6 July 1221 at the command of Honorius III.

 The commanders of the crusader army decided to continue the invasion of Egypt, despite (according to Philip d'Aubigny) John's strong opposition.
 The crusaders approached Mansurah, but the Egyptians imposed a blockade on their camp.
 Outnumbered, Pelagius agreed to an eight-year truce with Al-Kamil in exchange for Damietta on 28 August.
 John was among the crusade leaders held hostage by Al-Kamil until the crusader army withdrew from Damietta on 8 September.